PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

         PoshTestGallery  https://www.poshtestgallery.com/api/v2         False         50
 ```

-This example registers the repository with the 'Name' of "PoshTestGallery" along with the associated 'URL' value for it.
+This example registers the repository with the `-Name` of "PoshTestGallery" along with the associated `URL` value for it.

 ### Example 2
 ```